dapr/docs/daprdocs/content/en/reference/api/pubsub_api.md

 ## Subscribe multiple messages from a given topic

-This allows you, as a consumer, to subscribe multiple messages from a broker to listen to a `topic`.
+This allows you to subscribe multiple messages from a broker to listen to a `topic`.

-In order to receive messages in a bulk manner for a topic subscription, application needs to opt for `bulkSubscribe` while sending list of topics to be subscribed to, and optionally they can also configure `maxMessagesCount` and/or `maxAwaitDurationMs`.
+In order to receive messages in a bulk manner for a topic subscription, the application:

+- Needs to opt for `bulkSubscribe` while sending list of topics to be subscribed to
-Please refer [Send and receive messages in bulk]({{< ref pubsub-bulk.md >}}) for more details on how to opt-in.
+- Optionally, can configure `maxMessagesCount` and/or `maxAwaitDurationMs` Refer to the [Send and receive messages in bulk]({{< ref pubsub-bulk.md >}}) guide for more details on how to opt-in.

 #### Expected HTTP Response for Bulk Subscribe

-An HTTP 2xx response denotes that entries (individual messages) inside this bulk messgae have been processed by Application and Dapr will now check status pertaining to each entryId.
+An HTTP 2xx response denotes that entries (individual messages) inside this bulk message have been processed by the application and Dapr will now check each EntryId status.
 A JSON-encoded payload body with the processing status against each entry needs to be sent:
-- Note: If status for an entryId is not found by Dapr in response received from Application, status for that entry will be considered as RETRY.

 ```json
 {